Global Health: Tropical Medicine and Public Health

 - Hard workers ready to expand their perspective of healthcare on a global level

-- Students with an an avid curiosity for new cultures and experiences
+- Students with an avid curiosity for new cultures and experiences

 What do students do in this program?

-- Live and work with 3 resident professors who are a medical doctor, ethnobiologist, and medical sociologist
+- Live and work with 2 resident professors who are a tropical biologist and an environmental sociologist, and multiple invited faculty.

 - Meet doctors and local health officials to understand medical issues in a down-to-earth way

 - Visit plantations (sugar, chocolate, pineapple, banana, etc.) and meet the farmers to hear their perspectives

 - Collect data for the local health authorities that is needed to address disparities in healthcare

 - Visit rural and urban clinics, large and small, and work with local health authorities to set up a rural clinic in Las Alturas